Shipping from the DataDog Agent

 * Traces and APM will be forwarded to the `groundcover-sensor` service

-* Custom metrics will be forwarded to the `groundcover-custom-metrics` service
+* Custom metrics will be forwarded to the `groundcover-sensor` service

 #### Configuring the DataDog Kubernetes/Host Agent